 Thus, after the Holy Niño, we have the record of the first "sacramental wine drinking" in the Philippines; a “Holy Wine” you may say at this point, of which then translates into Italian as Santo Vino.

-Coincidentally, Vino Santo is a style of an Italian dessert wine… The most likely origin of the name "Vino Santo" is the wine's liturgical use in the Catholic Mass where, through the centuries, sweet wine was gradually preferred to dry.
+Coincidentally, Vino Santo is a style of an Italian dessert wine… The most likely origin of the name "Vino Santo" was the wine's liturgical use in the Catholic Mass where, through the centuries, sweet wines were gradually preferred to dry ones.

 Traditionally produced in Tuscany, but also in in Veneto, Trentino and Marche regions in Italy, Vin Santo is an authorized style of wine for several Denominazione di Origine Controllata (DOC) and Indicazione Geografica Tipica (IGT), top designations within the Italian quality control certifications.